Nephy1/deployed-REST-API/README.md

 - Struggling on getting errors when api endpoint !== an actual ID.
 I wasn't able to complete this part unfortunately.

 ## Heroku
-- Had little problems with heroku thankfully.
+- Had little problems with Heroku thankfully.
 Initially had my server in limbo until I fixed my port issue.
 Cleared it right up.
 Was actually alot easier to do than I had thought.

 ## Mongo DB
-- I wasn't able to get the object data to push through mongoose into MongoDB.
+- I wasn't able to get the object data to push through Mongoose into MongoDB.
 I had to enter it manually like we were shown in class.

 ### File Management
 - I know my JavaScript file management / exports are very messy.
 It's a work in progress and seems like a whole other beast on it's own.